-A laboratory has deficiencies in Bacteriology under D-tags at Preanalytic Systems (D5300), Quality Control Procedures (42 CFR Part 493.1256) and the Bacteriology specialty location (42 CFR Part 493.1261).
-The surveyor may write the condition of Bacteriology out of compliance (D5002) based on the deficiencies cited at the three areas.
-If the laboratory offers testing in other specialties or subspecialties and does not make correction of the Bacteriology deficiencies, the certificate could be limited for the subspecialty of Bacteriology.
+A laboratory has one or more standard-level deficiencies related to Bacteriology testing in Preanalytic Systems 42 CFR §493.1241 through 493.1249 (D5301-D5393), Quality Control Procedures 42 CFR §493.1256 (D5441-D5485) and the Bacteriology subspecialty 42 CFR §493.1261 (D5501-D5507).
+The surveyor may determine the condition of Bacteriology 42 CFR §493.1201 (D5002) is out of compliance based on the deficiencies written under all three systems, Preanalytic, Analytic and Postanalytic.
+Even though the laboratory conducts testing in other specialty or subspecialty areas, by citing the deficiencies under the condition of Bacteriology, the certificate could be limited for the subspecialty of Bacteriology instead of the entire CLIA certificate being affected.
+EXAMPLE 2: